CS FMP 200 - Car radio AEG - Free user manual and instructions

 FACEPLATE RELEASE

-Press OPEN button (7) to detach the removable faceplate.
+Press the OPEN button (7) to detach the removable faceplate.

 SOUND ADJUSTMENT

-By pressing the volume up button ^▲ (11) or volume down button √ (12), it is possible Press SEL button (10) for several seconds, it is activated as cyclical mode of following functions for user's selection.
+By pressing the volume up button ▲ (11) or volume down button ▼ (12), it is possible to adjust the selected mode.
+Press the SEL button (10) for several seconds to activate the cyclical mode of the following functions for user's selection.

 a) TA SEEK OR TA ALARM